AnnaGr-Git/asl_alphabet_classification/reports/README.md

 >
 > Answer:

---- We used the PyTorch Image Models (TIMM) framework. ---
+--- We used the PyTorch Image Models (TIMM) framework.
+This framewrok contained an implementation of the resnet18 model in pytorch with pretrained weights.
+To use the model for our application, we used the model with the pretrained wieghts, but cut off the last layer.
+In it's place we put a fully connected layer with only 29 nodes, as these were the possible outputs we expected from the model.
+Additionally, to best utilized these pretrained wieght, and speed up training, we froze all the weights and biases except for the newly added fully connected layer.
+Thus, only the weights were trained during the training process.

+Additionally we used the Pytorch Lightning framework to quickly set up our model and the training loop. ---

 ## Coding environment